Friday, December 19, 2025

 Thirdly, although I raved about Richard Pett's entries in these other modules, he also penned the second part of Carrion Crown.
 I think it's a reasonably well done module, so I can't fault Pett for this, I don't think, but the entire premise just doesn't work for me.
 Putting a monster on trial is kind of silly to begin with, and then making the monster a relatable "good guy" who's being framed maybe is supposed to be some kind of "subverting expectations" move, but it absolutely doesn't work for me.
 Not even a little, tiny bit.
 Yes, yes... subverting expectations might be overdoing it, because I realize of course that this is a significant theme, simplified to the point of false binary dumbness, of the Frankenstein novel, but I absolutely cannot go with it.
 That said, many of the encounters that the PCs are meant to have while investigating the Beast's guilt (or not, in this case) are still great encounters.
 The context in which they happen needs to be completely changed though.

 Fourth, if "the monster is a nice guy, it's the white male Christian southerners who are the real monsters" problem wasn't kind of obnoxious already (I know I'm exaggerating, but y'know.
 I don't care) in the Frankenstein adventure, they go ahead and repeat the same themes in the werewolf chapter (#3) and the vampire chapter (#5) meaning that those entire modules are questionable for use, at best.
+Maybe the themes aren't exactly the same, but saving some monsters from even worse monsters because they're actually not that bad but just misunderstood is really, really stupid.
 While cutting two entire modules out certainly works towards my goals of trimming the whole campaign by ~50%, it's not really a great solution either, honestly.
 But those modules are going to be dramatically cut back, and much of what they "need" to accomplish will be folded into another module that I already have.
 Plot beats, or story discoveries, or whatever, can be divorced somewhat from the action that surrounds them, especially when the action that surrounds them is often somewhat gratuitous or superfluous anyway.
 Maybe taking another page from "The Enemy Within", the Whispering Tyrant and the "wake up the ancient dark lord" trope can be more localized, like it is in Bogenhafn.
 There's nothing wrong with scaling back the scope of these high fantasy epics into something more horror and sword & sorcery-like, and a lich waking up and consuming a decent sized town or medieval-scale city is certainly sufficient stakes for the tens of thousands of people who live there.
 It also worked for Wisburg, the German(ic?—this was before the German Unification, but I have no idea where exactly it's supposed to be, as it's not a real city as near as I can tell.
 Austria, possibly, since Transylvania would have been part of the Austrian Empire at the time.) from the various versions of Nosferatu.
 Save the whole world is tired and tropy in D&D anyway, as far as I'm concerned.

 Anyway, I need to reexamine the modules (it's been too long since I've read them, but listening to an actual play podcast only has me 20-25% or so into the second module so far).
 I've also been leapfrogging that with an Enemy Within podcast, but even aside from that, I've been wanting to borrow elements of that for some time.
 Turning the Purple Hand Tzeentch cult into a Whispering Way undead cult shouldn't be too much of a stretch.